-China Eastern Airlines is majority owned by the Chinese government, and is ranked as a 3-Star Airline.
+China Eastern Airlines is majority owned by the Chinese government.
 The international hub for China Eastern Airlines is Shanghai Pudong Airport and Shanghai Hongqiao Airport for domestic flights.
 China Eastern Airlines is a member of SkyTeam Alliance.

 China Eastern Airlines has a large aircraft fleet, and long haul international flights are normally operated by their newer Boeing 777-300ER aircraft and Airbus A330 aircraft.